 Diffuse Optical Tomography (DOT)

-The Gowerlabs NTS Optical Imaging System is a multi-channel device that can provide up to 256 independent fNIRS measurements.
+Gowerlabs specialises in high-density technology, providing hundreds of data channels.
 As a result, it is possible to move beyond the typical channel-by-channel fNIRS analysis and use the same measurements to produce three-dimensional images of human brain function.
 The team at Gowerlabs have helped to pioneer this imaging approach, which is known as Diffuse Optical Tomography (DOT).
 Here, we describe the science behind image reconstruction and DOT.